stanleylio/coraltank/README.md

 # coraltank

 Scripts for a custom aquarium thermostat designed for experiments at [HIMB](http://gatescorallab.com/).
-The thermostat attempts to regulate the temperature of a water tank to follow a given temperature profiles.
+The thermostat attempts to regulate the temperature of a water tank to follow a given temperature profile.
 It controls solenoid valves that feed hot and cold water into the tank while monitoring the tank temperature with submerged temperature probe(s).
 The implementation is simple; the interesting bits perhaps are the requirements:

 ## Requirements for the thermostat